Macrinus: Execution

 Macrinus realised that his life was in danger but struggled to decide upon a course of action and remained at Antioch.
 He sent a force of cavalry commanded by Ulpius Julianus to regain control of the rebels, but they failed and Ulpius died in the attempt.
 This failure further strengthened Elagabalus' army.
 Soon after, a force under Elagabalus' tutor Gannys marched on Antioch and engaged Macrinus' army on 8 June 218 near the village of Immae, located approximately 24 mi from Antioch.
 At some point during the ensuing Battle of Antioch, Macrinus deserted the field and returned to Antioch.
 He was then forced to flee from Antioch as fighting erupted in the city as well.
 Elagabalus himself subsequently entered Antioch as the new ruler of the Roman Empire.
 Macrinus fled for Rome; he travelled as far as Chalcedon before being recognized and captured.
 His son and co-emperor Diadumenianus, sent to the care of Artabanus IV of Parthia, was himself captured in transit at Zeugma and killed in June 218.
 Diadumenianus' reign as emperor lasted less than one month, and he was about 10 years old when he died.
-Macrinus, upon learning of his son's death, tried to escape captivity, but he injured himself in the unsuccessful attempt and was afterward executed in Cappadocia; his head was sent to Elagabalus.
 Much like Macrinus, Diadumenianus' head was also cut off and sent to Elagabalus as a trophy.